Skip to main content

 What is the Single Resolution Fund?

 The Single Resolution Fund (SRF) is an emergency fund that can be called upon in times of crisis.
 It can be used to ensure the efficient application of resolution tools for resolving failing banks, after other options, such as the bail-in tool, have been exhausted.
 The SRF ensures that the financial industry as a whole ensures the stabilisation of the financial system.
-All banks across the 21 Banking Union countries must pay a fee annually by law to the SRF.
-These fees are called contributions.
-The fund means that taxpayers are not first in line to pump money into a bank, should extra funding be required, since EU law requires all banks to pay into the fund annually..
+All banks across the 21 Banking Union countries must pay by law the contributions to the SRF.
+The SRF ensures that taxpayers are not first in line to provide funds to the bank, should extra funding be required.

 Build up

 The individual amount each bank owes is calculated pro-rata to the amount of its liabilities (excluding own funds and covered deposits) in respect of the aggregate liabilities (excluding own funds and covered deposits) of all the credit institutions and certain investment firms in Banking Union countries.
-Amounts banks owe to the fund are in proportion to the risks taken by each institution.
+Amounts banks owe to the fund are in proportion to the risk profile of each institution.

-Going forward, the new backstop to the SRF will also be introduced.
-This is an additional emergency fund, operated by the European Stability Mechanism, that can be called upon and doubles the size of the SRF.
-In the first instance, the backstop is provided through public money to provide immediate support and confidence to the market.
-However, this publicly funded backstop then has to be paid back in the years after its use by all of the banks in the Banking Union, meaning the taxpayer is fully reimbursed.
+Going forward, the new backstop to the SRF is planned to be introduced.
+This is an additional emergency fund, operated by the European Stability Mechanism, that can be called upon and roughly doubles the size of the SRF.
+The backstop is provided through public money to offer immediate support and confidence to the market and has to be paid back in the years after its use by all of the banks in the Banking Union, so that taxpayers are fully reimbursed.

 Going forward